Wood is an essential building material, and this post explains how electric utilities maintain wood infrastructure for a longer lifespan.

-Certain production techniques can further enhance the strength of wood for utility infrastructure.
+Certain production techniques can further enhance the strength of wood used for utility framing.

-Treating the exposed fibers of wood has, in some cases, extended the lifespan of components like cross arms to over 50 years.
+Proper pressure treating of the wood has extended the lifespan of components like cross arms and braces to well over 50 years.
 Hughes Brothers, Inc., for example, uses proprietary Hughes P9 oil with pentachlorophenol in pressure treating.
 The manufacturer has two large “retorts” for pressure treating (40 and 65 feet long each).

-Additionally, small incisions made on all faces of cross arms help with preservative penetration, and relieve wood fiber surface tension.
+Additionally, small incisions made on all faces of cross arms help preservative penetration.
 Hughes operates its own preserving facility in accordance with Environmental Protection Agency (EPA) guidelines on site.

 NOTE: Buyers should always conduct an inspection either at the point of manufacture or upon delivery.

 The now iconic X-brace (invented by Hughes Brothers around 1929) is a good example of a product that improves resiliency – its development was an early example of how full-scale testing can be used to this day.
-Full-scale tests of X-braced frames showed a drop in top deflection from 58 inches to 6 inches, and increased the overall framing strength from 4,060 pounds to 13,600 pounds.
+Full-scale tests of X-braced frames showed a drop in top deflection and overall increase in transverse strength.

-Other examples of quality wood construction include tapping steel-fitting holes to ensure that, even as timber shrinks over time, connections remain tight.
-Similarly, wood structures built with metal connections allow full drainage of moisture, leaving no place for decay to develop.
+Other examples of quality wood construction include tapping steel-fitting holes to ensure that, even as timber shrinks over time, connections remain static free.
+Utilizing metal connections allows for drainage of moisture, leaving no place for decay to develop.